amyksu/doggoganger/README.md

 # Encouraging dog adoption through convolutional neural networks

 If you know me, you know that I am obsessed with dogs.
 Whenever I’m walking down a street, driving in my car, or just existing, I can spot dogs from a mile away.
 You could call it a sixth sense or an obsession, but either way, I. LOVE.
 DOGS.
+So what better way to utilize my data science skills than to apply it to something I love so much.

+Did you know?
-For my final capstone project at Metis, I wanted to take my love of dogs and do something productive with that.
-Knowing that approximately 3.3 million dogs enter animal shelters nationwide, a little less than half of those dogs actually are adopted and find a home, and another 20% of these dogs are euthanized, I wanted to create an application that would encourage pet adoption by creating a fun way to discover dogs looking for a home.
+  - Approximately 3.3 million dogs enter animal shelters nationwide.
+  - A little less than half of those dogs actually are adopted and find a home
+  - Another 20% of these dogs are euthanized

+With that being said, I wanted to create an application that would encourage pet adoption by creating a fun way to discover dogs looking for a home.
 That’s where Doggogänger comes in.

 Doggogänger is a Flask app that will predict what dog breed a human or dog most resembles and if you are interested, it will redirect you to PetFinder.com where you can find a dog that you or whoever you input most resembles.